 Dune Medical Devices was founded in 2002 by Dr. Dan Hashimshony, CEO, to realize the extraordinary medical potential of its proprietary tissue characterization technology.
 Offering surgeons and radiologists the real-time ability to identify cancerous tissues and react immediately, this technology holds the potential for a broad range of surgical and diagnostic applications.
 Dune Medical Devices is a privately held company with offices in the U.S. and Israel.
 For more information, please visit www.dunemedical.com and www.marginprobe.com.

-Interested in learning more about the Margin Probe system, or putting it to use in your facilities?
-Contact us at email@example.com.
+Interested in learning more about Margin Probe, or putting it to use in your facilities?
+Contact us at firstname.lastname@example.org.